Young and Immortal

 It was a long day with many adventures.
 This was the last.

 We had just turned the last leg of the return trip down the Golan.
 Suddenly we hear loud wuh-wuh-whoom sounds above us.
 A poem I studied in seventh grade sprang into mind: “bullets smacking the belly out of the air.”
 We were being fired on.
 Ted Hughes and Mr. Davis saved my life.

 Did I mention there was a war on?

 Eventually I realized that the sounds were not of combat, but of target practice.
 Long bursts of fire, punctuated by longer bursts of silence.
+Only two guns, the silences as they would stop to talk and set up new targets.
+The rhythm was familiar to me.

-Only two guns.
-My fear that the war had come to us, that we were caught in a crossfire between the IDF and their enemies, whether Syrian or PLO, was unjustified.
+My fear that the war had come to us, that we were caught in a crossfire between the Israel Defense Force and their enemies, whether Syrian or PLO, was unjustified.
 My fear was now that we would lose our lives to an accident of war.
 A footnote, less than a footnote, a never to be remembered tragedy of errors.

-In later years I would dream of that time.
+In later years, I would dream of that time.
 The dream was always the same: that I had made a mistake in believing that there was no battle going on, and as the bullets hit me I knew I had killed not only myself but also my companions by revealing their position.
-My wife would wake me from these dreams, but I could not tell her their content until many years after they passed.
+My wife would wake me from these dreams, but I could not tell her their content until many years after they had passed.

 Time is said to heal all wounds.
 Or they lie concealed, layered under new ones.
 My wife fell out of love with me.
 No one will wake me now if the dreams start again.